MTD Property Management & Sales logo

 Offer a Month-To-Month Lease

 If you need time before committing to a long-term lease, consider offering a month-to-month lease.
-It provides flexibility for you and the tenant, and allows you to easily terminate the lease with proper notice.
+This type of lease provides flexibility for both you and the tenant, allowing you to adjust terms as needed.

 Include Holdover Clauses in the Lease